Solidworks Modeling Services: Design & Drafting & More

-SolidWorks is one of our more common software platforms we use.
+SolidWorks is one of the most frequent software platforms that we use.
 It is the most popular real 3D CAD software in the world for modeling, design and drafting.

 As of 2016 SolidWorks was reported at 19.6%, Fusion 360 at 14.6%, AutoCAD at 8.3% and Inventor at 6.7% market share.

 In fact Dassault who owns SolidWorks and CATIA, thinks Solidworks will turn into a billion dollar company by itself by 2020.

 When it comes to Solidworks modeling services, there is little we have not done, from SolidWorks modeling with bottlecap molds, to various simulations.
 One of SolidWorks greatest strength is in working with non-SolidWorks data.
 Most CAD system do a poor job (mostly on purpose) translating data, but Solidworks is much more open ended.

 To give you a glimmer of the power of various projects we have done with Solidworks: